Welcome to Year 1!

 RWInc sessions will run daily as well as an English lesson where children will be taught about different text types and genres.
 Some PowerPoints of all the ‘Green and Red Words’ are contained at the bottom of the page to help your child build their confidence in essential High Frequency Words should you wish to do a little extra practise.

-The English focus for the Spring term is fairy tales (fiction), information texts and diaries (non-fiction).
+The English focus for the Summer term is stories with familiar settings (fiction), information texts and recounts (non-fiction).

 In Maths we will be looking at place value, focusing on the difference between ‘teen’ and ‘ty’ and reading and writing these numbers.
 By the end of Year 1 children need to be able to read and write numbers to 100 in numerals and spell numbers to twenty in words.